 What is the chase theory?

-Designed in 18th century France, the chase theory is one of the simplest forms of gambling.
+Designed in 18th century France, the chase theory is one of the simplest forms of gambling and can be applied to racing, whether you are wagering on the Rosehill Guineas of the Pegasus World Cup.
 The strategy simply states that the punter must double their bet after every loss, so when the punter does eventually win, he will make back whatever they lost (and more depending on the odds).